MaxAFath/MaxAFath/README.md

-- 👋 Hi, I’m @MaxAFath
+- 👋 Hi, I’m Max
-- 📫 How to reach me is via twitter @allenfathauer
+- 📫 How to reach me is either by twitter @allenfathauer or by email at maxfathuaer@gmail.com

 <!---
 MaxAFath/MaxAFath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.